tablexi/capistrano3-unicorn/README.md

 - `:unicorn_restart_sleep_time`

-    When performing zero-downtime deployment via the `unicorn:restart` task, send the USR2 signal, sleep for this many seconds (defaults to 3), then send the QUIT signal
+    When performing zero-downtime deployment via the `unicorn:legacy_restart` task, send the USR2 signal, sleep for this many seconds (defaults to 3), then send the QUIT signal

 - `:unicorn_roles`